Implant-supported full-arch fixed bridge

 Using advances in dentistry, it is now possible to replace an entire arch of missing teeth with an implant-supported full-arch fixed bridge.
 Also referred to as full-arch reconstruction, it is a prosthesis designed to replace the entire dentition (all teeth) on the upper and/or lower jaws.

-Using retention from 4-6 implants in each jaw, this prosthesis can replace a full dental arch and is also referred to as an “all-on-4” or “all-on-6” dental implant-supported bridge.
+Using retention from 4-6 implants in each jaw, this prosthesis can replace a full dental arch and is also referred to as an “dental implants to replace multiple teeth” or “all-on-6” dental implant-supported bridge.

 This prosthesis is fixed to the jaw bone and feels like your own teeth.
 It is a viable option for patients who might be interested in fixed replacements and do not want to opt for dentures or overdentures.

 An advantage of this procedure is that it does not always require bone grafting to increase bone volume.
 Should the situation allow, implants can be inserted at an angle and angulated screws used to support and retain the bridge over the implants.
 Patients who may not have the required bone volume for multiple dental implants might benefit from this.

 Multiple dental implants can safely support a whole arch of permanent, natural-looking artificial teeth.
 The bridge is fabricated with materials such as Zirconia (all-ceramic) or ceramic fused to metal, supported by a titanium framework.
 A minimal amount of bone is required for adequate implant placement.
 The patient must also be relatively healthy without any adverse medical problems.
 A prior assessment with CBCT is an essential requirement before any implant treatment is undertaken.